 - Internal complaint settling and out of court dispute settlement

 EASA is keeping in touch with the relevant institutions and regulators, in the phase of DSA implementation, to continue to make the voice of national ad SR heard.
+EASA also maintains close ties with key enablers for the transparency of data-driven advertising, such as the European Interactive Digital Advertising Alliance (EDAA).

 Issue-based commercial advertising